A Neurosymbolic Agent System for Compositional Visual Reasoning: Methodology

+Recall the green rectangle in the right middle of \textbf{Figure~\ref{fig:architecture}}, this VLAgent subsystem consists of three core components.
+The \emph{Script Executor} takes as the input an SS-parser approved planning script and maps it into executable instructions line by line, preserving the sequence of planning steps.
+The \emph{Instruction Executor} is called interatively to locate and run the corresponding external module or internal Python module.
+The output verifier performs stepwise evaluation of each visual reasoning instruction to determine whether and how ensemble methods are employed to verify and refine the per-instruction result, and caption-analysis is employed when the low confidence score is produced for an instruction-level visual-resoning subtask.

-The final step is to verify the output of our executable code package using additional information we can obtain.
-In the first prototype of VLAgent, we obtain the caption of the input image as a reference point for checking output consistency before confirming the result being our final answer for the user query.
-First, the output verifier uses Florence-2~\cite{Xiao_2024_CVPR} to generate a detailed caption of the image, which includes the key elements and their states.
-Next, a pretrained LLM like GPT-3.5 (chat model) is used to assess whether the caption provides sufficient clues to infer the correct answer.
-If the caption contains the necessary information, the comparison of its inferred answer with the plan executor's output will result in a match, indicating the consistency between the execution output and the caption-inferred answer.
-With double confirmation, the answer is deemed highly reliable.
-Otherwise, VLAgent adopts the caption-derived answer as the final result, considering that explicit details in the caption provide clear and accurate answer indicator. {\bf Figure~\ref{fig:capverif}} shows an example where the output verifier corrects the script's execution result.
-After generating the caption, a consistency checking is performed by a conversation between VLAgent and GPT-3.5.
-In this dialogue, VLAgent poses three questions: (i) does the caption explicitly mention clues to the answer, (ii) which answer is best—between the caption-derived result and the script's output, and (iii) what is the final answer, stated succinctly.
-In the illustrated example, if the script returns "yes", the output verifier adjusts the result to "no", since the caption explicitly mentions both a boy and a girl.
-Conversely, if the script returns "no", the answer remains "no", but it's deemed as a high confidence answer.
+\textbf{Caption Verifier}.
+In image QA or video QA tasks, for each image or video frame being processed, if the result is in low confidence, we trigger the Caption-Verifier optimization to obtain the caption of the input image$/$video frame as a reference point for checking output consistency before generating our final answer.
+In the first prototype of VLAgent, we set Florence-2~\cite{Xiao_2024_CVPR} as the default external module to implement our caption verifier, reconfigurable in VLAgent initialization.
+The caption-verifier first generates a detailed caption of the image or the given video frame, which includes the key elements and their states.
+Next, it utilizes a pretrained LLM like GPT-3.5 (chat model) to assess whether the caption provides sufficient clues to infer the correct answer.
+If the caption contains the necessary information, the comparison of the caption-inferred answer is made with the script executor's output.
+If the comparison results in a match, indicating the consistency between the execution output and the caption-inferred answer, the final answer is regarded as highly reliable.
+Otherwise, VLAgent will analyze explicit details in the caption and the caption-derived answer is chosen as the final result if explicit and accurate clues are found in the caption analysis.
+Our ablation study in Experiments section shows the improvement brought by the caption verification.
+We also provide a video QA example (Figure~\ref{fig:video_example} of Appendix~\ref{sec:additional_eg}) to show the detailed procedure of how our caption-verifier corrects a wrong result produced by our script executor.